Introduction

 Studied region

-The Bicknell’s Thrush breeding range was projected for the region where the majority of the Canadian occurrences are identified (COSEWIC 2009; Townsend et al. 2020).
-Populations are primarily found in the province of Québec, specifically in the Appalachian Mountains in the southeast and the Laurentians Mountains north of the St. Lawrence River.
+The Bicknell’s Thrush breeding range was projected for the province of Québec where the majority of the Canadian occurrences are found, specifically in the Appalachian Mountains in the southeast and the Laurentians Mountains north of the St. Lawrence River (COSEWIC 2022; Townsend et al. 2020).
 The landscape is composed of boreal, mixed and temperate forests, with their distributions mainly driven by climatic latitudinal and elevational gradients.
 Mean annual temperature ranges from -4.0 to 7.5 °C in this region, but the Bicknell’s Thrush occupies locations with a more restricted range because of its preference for high-elevation areas.
 Annual precipitation ranges from 730 to 950 mm.

 Data

-Distribution data consisted of 6,079 observations of nesting behaviour sampled from 1994 to 2020 and was provided by the le Regroupement QuébecOiseaux (SOS-POP 2021).
+Distribution data consisted of 6,079 confirmed observations of nesting behavior, with geographic precision to ~30 m (1 second of latitude/longitude), sampled from 1994 to 2020.
+Data were provided by the Regroupement QuébecOiseaux (SOS-POP 2021).
 It contains observations from various sources, including scientific surveys and citizen science.
-The region of interest was rasterized on a grid of 250 x 250 m cells, where an observation within a cell was defined as a presence and the other cells were left empty.
-By gridding the region of interest, we considered the locations where one or more observations were made as a single presence, accounting for any potential effects of temporal and spatial pseudo-replication resulting, for example, from multiple sightings of the one individual in the same location.
+The region of interest was rasterized on a grid of 250 x 250 m cells, where an observation within a cell was defined as a presence.
+We considered the locations where one or more observations were made as a single presence, accounting for any potential effects of temporal and spatial pseudo-replication resulting, for example, from multiple sightings of the one individual in the same location.

-Temperature, precipitation, elevation, and balsam fir biomass were used to model occurrences.
-This selection of variables was motivated by expert knowledge as best reflecting Bicknell’s Thrush preference for high elevation and fir dominated habitats (COSEWIC 2009; Townsend et al. 2020).
+Mean annual temperature, total annual precipitation, elevation, and balsam fir biomass were used to model occurrences following COSEWIC (2022) and Townsend et al. (2020).
 Mean annual temperature and total annual precipitation were interpolated from climate station records for the 1981-2010 period to produce a time series of annual means (McKenney et al. 2013).
 Data from a georeferenced 10 km climate grid (McKenney et al. 2013) were projected to each 250 m grid cell centroid and adjusted for differences in latitude, longitude and elevation with spatial regression using BioSIM v11 (R’egni‘ere and St-Amant 2007; R’egni‘ere et al. 2017).
-BioSIM is capable of interpolating climate parameters at specific locations given that digital elevation mapping, which is used as an independent variable in the model, is provided.
-Forest composition in individual grid cells was obtained from LANDIS-II biomass outputs at simulation time = 0 (see below) which was initialized using provincial ecoforestry provincial maps and temporary forest inventory plots (see Boulanger and Pascual Puigdevall 2021).
+Forest composition in individual grid cells was obtained from LANDIS-II biomass outputs which was initialized using ecoforestry provincial maps and temporary forest inventory plots (see Boulanger and Pascual Puigdevall 2021).
 Absolute fir biomass was considered along with relative biomass to describe Bicknell’s Thrush preference for dense fir stands (Cadieux et al. 2019).
 Elevation data was obtained using the elevatr R package, then was rasterized at a 250 m resolution (Hollister et al. 2021).

 Breeding range model